TheOnlyRew/sublime-move-tabs/README.md

 Press `ctrl+shift+pageup`.

 Unless you're on a Mac, in which case you should press `command+shift+p` and search for `Move File in Group Left`.
-Macs are hard to find keybindings for!
+It's hard to find keybindings for Macs!

 #### The Long